-Some birth control options rely on hormones to prevent pregnancy.
+Some contraception options rely on hormones to prevent pregnancy.
 These include:

 Fertility awareness, also called the rhythm method, involves attempting to time your fertility cycle to avoid having sex on fertile days.
 This method has a low success rate at preventing unwanted pregnancy and is not a reliable form of birth control.

 If you’d like to try birth control pills, your practitioner at Suburban Women’s Clinic can write you a prescription during your follow-up visit.
 Just mention your interest when booking your visit or when you arrive at the office.